1913 Studebaker strike: Background

 Starting in 1913, the IWW began to focus its efforts on the automotive industry in the American Midwest.
 That year, they organized a large strike targeting rubber manufacturers in Akron, Ohio.
 The strike, despite involving several thousand workers, ended in failure for the IWW, and starting around March 1913, Organizers began focusing their efforts on car manufacturers in Detroit.
 To effectively organize in the city, the IWW sent in several labor organizers, including Matilda Robbins and James H. Walsh, who initially pushed for an eight-hour day at the Ford Motor Company.
 Ford's Highland Park Plant was targeted primarily due to complaints from workers following company changes to increase productivity.
 Within a month, the IWW was claiming 200 automotive worker members in the city, and Robbins was regularly attracting roughly 3,000 Ford workers to hear her give speeches during their lunch breaks.
-However, Ford was able to effectively block the organizers' efforts by changing the employee's lunch policies and having Robbins arrested.
+However, Ford effectively blocked the organizers' efforts by changing the employee's lunch policies and having Robbins arrested.
 Additionally, they promoted several known IWW members to foremen, which made them ineligible to be members of the union per IWW policies.

 The IWW shifted its efforts from Ford to Studebaker, another car manufacturer in the city, where several IWW members were employed.
-At the time, a recent change in the company's pay schedule from once a week to once every two weeks had not been well-received by many of the employees, with some organizing groups to push for a return to the old pay schedule.
+At the time, a recent change in the company's pay schedule from once a week to once every two weeks had not been well received by many of the employees, with some organizing groups to push for a return to the old pay schedule.
 Additional complaints concerned the low pay, long hours, and a policy change where, if a payday fell on a Sunday or a holiday, workers would be paid the following day and not the previous day.
 Organizing efforts at the company centered primarily on the company's #3 plant, located at the intersection of Clark Street and West Jefferson Avenue.
 In mid-June, Dale Schlosser, a vocal advocate for the return to the weekly pay schedule, was fired from his position as Studebaker.
 Many workers at the plant protested Schlosser's firing and called on management to reinstate him but their request was rejected.
 On June 17, approximately 3,500 workers at the plant performed a walkout.
 This marked the first major labor dispute in the history of the automotive industry.